Michael Hambourg: Life and career

-Born in Yaroslav, Russian Empire, Michael Hambourg was trained as a pianist by Nikolai Rubinstein at the Saint Petersburg Conservatory from which he graduated in 1879.
+Born in Yaroslav, Russia, Michael Hambourg was trained as a pianist by Nikolai Rubinstein at the Saint Petersburg Conservatory from which he graduated in 1879.
 He then taught piano in Voronezh until joining the faculty of the Moscow Philharmonic Conservatory (now the Russian Institute of Theatre Arts) in 1888.
 During this time he was the teacher of his son, the pianist Mark Hambourg, and in 1890 the Hambourg family traveled to London for Mark's debut as a concert pianist at age 11.
 The Hambourg family decided to remain in London, and Michael Hambourg joined the piano faculties of the Royal Academy of Music and the Guildhall School of Music and Drama.

 In 1910, Hamburg immigrated to Canada and became a naturalized Canadian.
 In partnership with his sons, the cellist Boris Hambourg and the violinist Jan Hambourg, he co-founded the Hambourg Conservatory of Music in Toronto in 1911.
 He served as the director of that school until his death five years later.